 PATIENT PAYMENTS

 A convenient, digitally enabled patient payment process will span the entire patient journey including pre-service, point-of-care and post-service.
-Successful organizations incorporate patient financing options which leverage credit line issuances based on pre-service estimates, electronic application and enrollment, and automatic credit approval.
+Successful organizations incorporate patient financing options which leverage credit line issuances based on pre-service estimated charges, electronic application and enrollment, and automatic credit approval.
 Patients also expect the process to offer electronic payments and simplified digital alternatives for receiving refunds.
-By streamlining the patient payment process, providers can give patients immediate peace of mind regarding the financial cost of medical services.
+By using automation to streamline the payment process, providers can give patients immediate peace of mind regarding the financial cost of medical services.
 The upshot is substantial patient satisfaction gains and solid cost savings.

 PAYABLES

 Centralized invoice automation can significantly enhance management of an organization’s high volume of supplier payments regardless of payment mode (credit card, EFT, check).
 Both scheduled and one-time payments can be automated, as can the reconciliation process.
-It is critical that invoice automation seamlessly integrates with different information systems and accommodates existing and future banking relationships, while minimizing operational disruption to the workforce.
+It is critical that invoice automation seamlessly integrates with different information systems, accommodates existing and future banking relationships, and minimizes operational disruption to the workforce.
 Additional benefits can be derived by making supplier payments with a virtual credit card that includes revenue-share.

-It should be noted that emerging technologies promise further downstream enhancements in these and other critical areas, with the potential to unleash substantial benefits for healthcare providers.
+It should be noted that rapidly emerging technologies in artificial intelligence, data analytics, mobility and e-payments promise further downstream enhancements in these and other critical areas, with the potential to unleash substantial benefits for healthcare providers.

 Automation Critical Success Factors